 Our Chiropractors in use treatment involves manual therapy, including manipulation of the spine, other joints, and soft tissues; treatment also includes exercises and health and lifestyle counseling.
-Chiropractic treatment in intended to solve spine, other joint problems and pain that results from accidents, falls, stress, tensions, and overexertion while limiting or completely eliminating the need for, surgery and hospital stays.
-If you are experiencing pain, stiffness, spasm, decreased numbness, headache, range of motion, tingling or a combination of these symptoms then it is probable that you are suffering from a chiropractic issue and you need to call our office in for an appointment.
+Chiropractic treatment in intended to Chiropractor treatment is intended to relieve serious complications and pain that results from stress, tensions, falls, accidents, and overexertion while limiting or completely eliminating the use of drugs, surgery and hospital stays.
+If you are experiencing pain, stiffness, spasm, decreased numbness, headache, range of motion, tingling or any combination of these symptoms then it is probable that you are suffering from a chiropractic issue and you need to call our office in for an appointment.

 My emotions get the best of me when I think about my car accident in 4 years ago.
 I was driving home from a night out with friends, when I was stuck by a drunk driver.
 It changed my life. she was driving full speed and rear ended me while I was sitting at a stop sign.
 I remember looking back into the rear view mirror as the car was approaching.
 The car wasn't slowing down and I barely had time to react.
 The crash was explosive.
 I passed out.
 I woke up with the paramedics hovering over me.
 I started to panic, they calmed me down and told me there were no external injuries, and asked me if I had any pain in my body.
 I let them know that my back was in serious pain.
 They had me move my legs and move my toes.
 I wasn't Paralized, thank God.